fgaletic/waterpolo_app/README.md

 To get started with the application, follow these steps:

-1. Clone the repository: `git clone https://github.com/[your-username]/waterpolo-team-e-commerce-app.git`
+1. Clone the repository: `git clone https://github.com/fgaletic/waterpolo_app.git`
 2. Install dependencies: `npm install`
-3. Start the application: `npm start`
+3. Start the application for both Front End and Back End: `npm run dev`

 ### Environment Variables